-3. An introduction to sociological concepts, theories and research findings.
+An introduction to sociological concepts, theories and research findings.

 An awareness of the range and limitations of sociological theory and research.
 An understanding of continuity and change in social life.
 A critical awareness of social, economic and political processes, and their effects.

-A capacity for the critical evaluation of different forms of information and evidence.
+processes, and their effects.
+7. A capacity for the critical evaluation of different forms of information and evidence.